ibm-cloud-docs/containers/cs_cluster_update.md

 3. Update your worker nodes from the GUI or by running the CLI command.
   * To update from the {{site.data.keyword.Bluemix_notm}} Dashboard, navigate to the `Worker Nodes` section of your cluster, and click `Update Worker`.
-  * To get worker node IDs, run `ibmcloud workers <cluster_name_or_ID>`.
+  * To get worker node IDs, run `ibmcloud cs workers <cluster_name_or_ID>`.
 If you select multiple worker nodes, the worker nodes are placed in a queue for update evaluation.
 If they are considered ready after evaluation, they will be updated according to the rules set in the configurations

     ```
-    ibmcloud worker-update <cluster_name_or_ID> <worker_node1_ID> <worker_node2_ID>
+    ibmcloud cs worker-update <cluster_name_or_ID> <worker_node1_ID> <worker_node2_ID>
     ```
     {: pre}